 Source.
 RS 183:5.
 CS 194:5.
 GS 204:5.
 GL 223:5.
 PS 219:5.
 PL 331:4.
 RL 387:4.
 RSA 510:4.
 1969, 305:1.
 1989, 408:78, eff.
 Aug.
 4, 1989.

 510:6 – Scire Facias.

-A writ of scire facias may be served, in case the defendant is not an inhabitant of the state, on the attorney who appeared for him in the original action or as otherwise provided in RSA 510:4.
+A writ of scire facias may be served if the defendant is not an inhabitant of the state, on the attorney who appeared for him in the original action, or as otherwise provided in RSA 510:4.

 Source.
 RS 183:7.
 CS 194:9.
 GS 204:7.
 GL 223:7.
 PS 219:7.
 PL 331:6.
 RL 387:6.

 When the defendant is not an inhabitant of the state, and no mode of serving the writ is prescribed, or service thereof cannot be made in the mode prescribed, the action may be entered in court, and such notice ordered as the case requires.
 A notice of the suit’s pendency, given according to the order, shall be sufficient service.

 Source.
 CS 194:7.
 1852, 1297.
 GS 204:9.
 GL 223:9.
 PS 219:9.
 PL 331:8.
 RL 387:8.

 Where any court orders notice by publication in a newspaper upon any petition, writ, or another similar process, the original of which is upon file in such court, it shall be sufficient to publish a citation containing the title of the case, the name of the court in which it is pending, the time and place of the return and hearing, the fact that such original is on file and may be examined by interested parties and such other facts as the court may order.